How To Configure NGINX as CDN

 proxy_cache video_cache;

-# server resends file only if the file changed
+# origin resends file only if it changed

 proxy_cache_revalidate on;